Tennessee’s House expels 2 of 3 Democrats over guns protest

 NASHVILLE, Tenn.
-(AP) — In an extraordinary act of political retaliation, Tennessee Republicans on Thursday expelled two Democratic lawmakers from the state Legislature for their role in a protest that called for more gun control in the aftermath of a deadly school shooting in Nashville.
+(AP) — In an extraordinary act of political retaliation, Tennessee Republicans on Thursday expelled two Democratic lawmakers from the state Legislature for their role in a protest calling for more gun control in the aftermath of a deadly school shooting in Nashville.
+A third Democrat was narrowly spared by a one-vote margin.

+The split votes drew accusations of racism, with lawmakers ousting Reps.
+Justin Jones and Justin Pearson, who are both Black, while Rep. Gloria Johnson, who is white, survived the vote on her expulsion.
+Republican leadership denied that race was a factor, however.

+The visitors' gallery exploded in screams and boos following the final vote.
+After sitting quietly for hours and hushing anyone who cried out during the proceedings, people broke into chants of “Shame!” and “Fascists!”

-The banishment of Reps.
-Justin Jones and Justin Pearson was a move the chamber has used only a handful times since the Civil War.
-Most state legislatures possess the power to expel members, but it is generally reserved as a punishment for lawmakers accused of serious misconduct, not used as a weapon against political opponents.
+Banishment is a move the chamber has used only a handful times since the Civil War.
+Most state legislatures have the power to expel members, but it is generally reserved as a punishment for lawmakers accused of serious misconduct, not used as a weapon against political opponents.

-The GOP supermajority in the House declined by a single vote to expel a third Democrat, Rep. Gloria Johnson.

-The protest unfolded days after the shooting at the Covenant School, a private Christian school where six people were killed, including three children.
+GOP leaders told journalists afterward that their actions were necessary to avoid setting a precedent that lawmakers disrupting House proceedings through protest would be tolerated.

+At an evening rally, Jones and Pearson pledged to be back at the Capitol next week advocating for change.

-“We are losing our democracy.
-This is not normal.
-This is not OK," Pearson told reporters as he waited to learn whether he would be banished too.
-The three “broke a House rule because we’re fighting for kids who are dying from gun violence and people in our communities who want to see an end to the proliferation of weaponry in our communities.”
+Pearson told reporters Thursday that in carrying out the protest, the three had broken “a House rule because we’re fighting for kids who are dying from gun violence and people in our communities who want to see an end to the proliferation of weaponry in our communities.”

-Johnson, a retired teacher, said her concern about school shootings was personal, recalling a day in 2008 when students came running toward her out of a cafeteria because a student had just been shot and killed there.
+Johnson, a retired teacher, said her concern about school shootings was personal, recalling a day in 2008 when students came running toward her out of a cafeteria because a student had just been shot and killed.

-“The trauma on those faces, you will never, ever forget.
-I don’t want to forget it,” she said.
+“The trauma on those faces, you will never, ever forget,” she said.

-Thousands of people flocked to the Capitol on Thursday to support the Democrats, cheering and chanting outside the House chamber so loudly that the noise drowned out the proceedings.
+Thousands of people flocked to the Capitol to support Jones, Pearson and Johnson on Thursday, cheering and chanting outside the House chamber loudly enough to drown out the proceedings.

-The trio held hands as they walked onto the House floor, and Pearson raised his fist to the crowd during the Pledge of Allegiance.
+The trio held hands as they walked onto the floor, and Pearson raised a fist during the Pledge of Allegiance.

 Offered a chance to defend himself before the vote, Jones said the GOP responded to the shooting with a different kind of attack.